cindyddang/cindyddang.github.io/index.md

 Hello, my name is Duyen Dang and I also go with Cindy Dang.
-I am a sophomore at The University of Houston, majoring in Computer Science.
+I am a Junior at The University of Houston, majoring in Computer Science.
 I love learning how to code, either in my school or online classes that I found online!

 I had a chance to know about Computer Science since sophomore year during my High school.
-Until now, despite being the freshman at the university, I already work with Java for three years during High school.
-I have learnt Java, basic SQL and how to use GUI within Java.
+I am most comfortable with Java since I have been I knew it since High school, basic SQL and how to use GUI within Java.
+I also learnt to code in C++ and read in many programming languages.
 I discovered my interest towards the fields during High school and decide to follow this career path.

 Some of my academic projects is posted on my GitHub account.